alexKleider/logparser/README.md

 line arguments, from an **SPoL** (Single Point of Light- Described by Eric Raymond in [**The Art of Unix Programming**](http://www.amazon.com/Programming-Addison-Wesley-Professional-Computng-Series/dp/0131429019).)

-The input side seems to be working satisfactorily but so far, the only output is test code to check that the input has been captured correctly.
+Although not extensively tested, the code does appear to be functioning in it's current (v0.2) iteration.
-Code to present the data in keeping with specified command line options has yet to be written.
-In other words, this is still a work in progress.

 Comments, suggestions and even just plain criticisms welcomed. (alex at kleider dot ca)